violetatrium/lede/README.txt

 7. Use "git add" to add the new packages and/or feeds that were downloaded for the new hardware type to the cache and commit all the canges for the new hardware in a single commit.

+8. Go to the unum-v2 repository and make any changes required to make the Minim agent function properly for the new hardware type.
+   Typically the only thing you'll need to do is create a symlink for pulling in the approprite crash handler code under
+     ./src/unum/util/lede_generic

 Upgrading to a new release
 ==========================